Earth-MGMT-SYS/nimbodata/doc/source/intro.rst

 Flask-Restless), Nimbodata strives to develop a full-stack platform inspired by Zope and infuriated by SharePoint and ArcGIS.

-Currently the key unique concepts implemented in Nimbodata are:
+Currently the key unique concepts fully implemented in Nimbodata are:

     *   Append-only modification mode for data and metadata (not including structure currently)
-    *   Metadata-mediated queries which reduce the risk of allowing ad hoc queries to untrusted users
+    *   Metadata-mediated queries which reduce the risk of allowing ad hoc queries to untrusted users (all database input is either parameterized, or for identifiers, fulfilled via catalog not user input).
     *   Full functionality via REST/JSON
-    *   Tiling GeoJSON query functionality
+    *   Tiling, simplifying GeoJSON query functionality integrated with view-of-view and full relational query capabilities.
     *   All relationships are by ID not name, allowing side-effect-free renames
+    *   Python (geo)data analysis engine with Catalog and Atlas GUI which is completely FOSS.
+    *   Automatically ingest Shapefiles from URL of a zip archive.
+    *   Widget-based Javascript MVC which directly fits the core data model with over 10 widgets including forms automatically generated from table schema, a slippy map, and more (more added regularly).

 Ongoing development is aimed at the following unique capabilities: